HussainIslam/AWS_Notes/aws_s3.md

 		* server side encrytion
 		* must set header: "x-amz-server-side-encryption":"aws:kms"
 		* the header instructs AWS to encryption
+		* throttling can happen because of KSM limit
 	3. SSE-C: client manages their own keys
 		* AWS S3 doesn't store the ecryption keys
 		* HTTPS must be used